aplteam/Meddy/Docs/Presentations.md

 Meddy is able to create an HTML file that acts like a presentation in any modern browser.
 All that's needed is an embedded parameter: `[parm]:presentation=1`.

 Unfortunately Meddy cannot view the HTML as a presentation in its own "Preview" window for technical reasons.
 Instead the HTML is shown in "Print" mode.
-However, by pressing F10 one can get around this easily, asking the default browser for doing the job.
+However, by pressing F10 one can get around this easily, asking the default browser to do the job.

 This feature enables you to generate a presentation with very little effort by following a simple and small set of rules.